sundial-org/awesome-openclaw-skills/README.md

 > A curated collection of the top agent skills from [OpenClaw](https://www.clawhub.com/skills), regularly updated with the most popular and useful skills.

-Skills are sourced from the OpenClaw ecosystem.
+These 913 skills are sourced from the OpenClaw ecosystem.
 We regularly curate the top most popular skills and organize them here for easy discovery.

 ## Install